Configurational entropy, transition rates, and optimal interactions for rapid folding in coarse-grained model proteins: Folding dynamics, pathways, and evolution

 There are a number of dynamical measures that are helpful to understand the characteristic behavior of a Markov state model.
 We consider an ensemble of ``reactive" trajectories defined as the set of trajectories initiated from the unfolded state $u$ that reach the folded state $f$ without revisiting the initial state\cite{vonKleist:2018}.
 The definition of the ensemble makes use of the committor probability $q_i^+$ that a trajectory from a given state $i$ reaches the folded target state $f$ before reaching the unfolded state $u$,

 where the matrix $\dbtilde{\vect{K}}$ is obtained from $\vect{K}$ by removing the rows and columns of the $u$ and $f$ states.
-The assumed regularity of $\vect{K}$ implies that the committors $q^{+}_{i}$ are non-zero for $i \neq u$.
+We assume that set of macrostates defining the originating set in the reactive ensemble consists only of the unfolded state $u$ and that the committors $q^{+}_{i}$ are non-zero for $i \neq u$.
 One defines the transition probability matrix $\vect{T}$ of passing from state $i$ to state $j$ from the transition rate matrix $\vect{K}$ as\cite{vonKleist:2018,Sharpe:2021}

 and the reactive transition matrix $\tilde{\vect{T}}$ with elements $\tilde{T}_{jf} = \delta_{j,f}$, $\tilde{T}_{u,i} = 0$ as